ldn-softdev/Rpnn/README.md

 1
 bash $
 ```
-\- as you see it resolved the problem chosing most probable outcome for the confilicint pattern, but what's the actual number for the problematic pattern?
+\- as you see it resolved the problem choosing most probable outcome for the conflicting pattern, but what's the actual number for the problematic pattern?
 ```
 bash $ <<<'1, 1' rpn -r rpn.bin
 0.666659
 bash $
 ```
-- it found a LM where the error corresponds to the probability of signal occurrence in the input.
-The pattern `1, 1` results in 0.66,6659% probabiliy
+\- it found a LM where the error corresponds to the probability of signal occurrence in the input.
+The pattern `1, 1` results in 0.66,6659% probability
 (of the output signal occurrence) in this case!